joestrong/triangle-background/README.md

 ```
 new TriangleBackground(
-    containerElement    // Some dom element
+    containerElement,    // Some dom element
+    mouseHoverHighlight  // Add the highlight effect over the cursor, defaults to true
 );
 ```